Pizza Making Hints & Tips:

 Pizza Cutters/Pizza Wheels:

-Pizza Cutter or Pizza Wheel will save you time when cutting your pizza into slices.
+A good Pizza Cutter or Pizza Wheel will save you time when cutting your pizza into slices.
 The use of a pizza cutter instead of a sharp

 knife avoids the dislodging of loose toppings through the back-and-forth motion of the blade typical of a knife.
 Pizza cutters press their blade down vertically instead.